luroalfa/Methodology-BEM/BEM.md

 ## Block
 ### For example:
+>When making the blocks take into account the following:

+1. There are simple and compound blocks, compound blocks are those that contain more blocks inside.
+2. You cannot use two underscores in a row or even two dashes in a row as they are reserved for elements and modifiers.
+3. Capital letters cannot be used in class names.

 > **.main** (This is a block)

 > It is any autonomous and isolated element of our document.